 Hymn texts

 Many of these hymn texts attempt to express some feature of our faith that is otherwise lacking into today's hymnody.
-Most are to hymn tunes that are already well-known, so should be easy for your local church to adopt.

 Also included here is a hymn text by Sue Gilmurray, reproduced here with her kind permission, which deserves to be far more widely known.

-Name Tune Example Commentary Comments Publication
+First line (Title) Tune Example Commentary Comments Publication

 Called by you Saxilby (alternatively Liebster Jesu) Start of service; gathering.
 The text is a fresh translation of the 17th century German hymn Liebster Jesu, wir sind hier.